Literary-Insights/blog/src/content/blog/Mental Toughness_ Boost Your Self-Confidence and Self-Esteem to Build a Champion’s Mind. Stop Overthinking, Overcome Anxiety and Use Positive Energy. - Scott, John & Miller, Ryan.txt-1.md

 In summary, cultivating gratitude through daily practice is a strategic way to build confidence by focusing on life's blessings and boosting overall well-being, health and happiness.

- Based on the summary provided, here are the key points:
+ Based on the summary provided,

 - Gratitude has been shown to increase happiness and reduce depression, leading to a healthier psychological state.
 Practicing gratitude helps improve well-being.